Directed by Joss Whedon

 - Author Appeal: Joss Whedon really wanted the scene with Buffy using the rocket launcher, and declares it the part of the series he loves the most.
 Quoth Whedon on the DVD Commentary:"The two things that matter the most to me: emotional resonance and rocket launchers.
 Party of Five, a brilliant show, and often made me cry uncontrollably, suffered ultimately from a lack of rocket launchers."

 - Backhanded Compliment: Angelus to Buffy:Buffy: Was I not good?Angelus: You were great.
 Really.
 I thought you were a pro.

 - Bad News, Irrelevant News: Xander reports that the bus depot was a wash-out with regard to tracking down the Judge's pieces, but it wasn't a total loss: "a 400-pound wino offered to wash my hair."

 - Battle in the Rain: The flaming husk of the Judge sets off the shopping mall's sprinkler system, dousing Buffy as she follows after Angelus.
 He's nowhere to be found, but suddenly hops out and punches Buffy in the face, knocking her down.
 Interestingly, this fight defies the usual conceit of combatants never losing their footing in the rain, as there's plenty of slipping around and stumbling on the rain-slicked floor.

-- Because Destiny Says So: Uncle Enyos came to Sunnydale to stop Angelus' return, but now realizes that it was foretold.
+- Because Destiny Says So: Uncle Enyos came to Sunnydale to stop Angelus's return, but now realizes that it was foretold.

-- Best Served Cold: Angelus' rage at Buffy for making him experience love.
+- Best Served Cold: Angelus's rage at Buffy for making him experience love.